iRon7/HiddenString/README.md

 Initializes a new instance of the `HiddenString` class from a subarray of `Char` objects and suppresses the convert from string warning.

 ## Properties
-All  `HiddenString` class properties are hidden so that the default (PowerShell) output is "`HiddenString`".
+All  `HiddenString` class properties are hidden so that the default (PowerShell) output is `HiddenString`.

 ## Methods